ovis-hpc/ldms/ldms/man/ldmsd_yaml_parser.rst

    **config**
       |
-      | A list of dictionaries containing plugin configuration options.
+      | A list of dictionaries (or strings) containing plugin configuration options.
-        Each dictionary in the list is a "config" command call, and in this fashion, the YAML configuration mimics running multiple "config" statements in a conventional v4 configuration file.
+        Each dictionary in the list yields a "config" command call, and in this fashion the YAML configuration list mimics running multiple "config" statements in a conventional v4 configuration file.
-        Strings may also be used in lieu of a dictionary, however configuration lines defined as strings will be passed as a LDMSD request as is, with no parsing done by the YAML parser.
+        Each string in the list is also a config command call, but the content will be passed as a LDMSD request as is, with no parsing or checking done by the YAML parser.

       | NOTE: When using a configuration string, rather than a
-        dictionary, to configure a plugin, the string is not parsed by the YAML parser, and the exact string will be passed to the LDMSD as is.
-As such, the only accepted permission format when using a configuration string, rather than a dictionary, is an octal number, e.g. "0777".
-If an octal number is entered into the configuration as an integer, the parser will interpret the number incorrectly, and the permissions will not be set as expected.
+        dictionary, the only accepted permission format
+        is a quoted octal number with a leading 0, e.g. "0777".
+If an octal number is entered as an integer, the parser will interpret the number incorrectly, and the permissions will not be set as expected.

+      | NOTE: When using a dictionary, special handling of values is as
+        follows: Entries without a value and entries with an explicit null value are transformed into keyword parameters of the v4 configuration language.
+Entries with the empty value (a: "") become attribute/value pairs with no value string (a= ).
+Entries with an array value (a: [1, 2]) become multiple attribute value pairs (a=1 a=2).

+      | NOTE: If a config dictionary key is repeated, the behavior is undefined.
+        More specifically, either the first or last value read from the dictionary is retained or an error is reported.

       Any plugin-specific configuration options not listed below will be included in the configuration.